APogue/APogue.github.io/_drafts/research_notes/2024-10-24-law-suits-task-force-reports.md

 		- "Beyond this high-level Matrix document, UCLA did not, at the time of the encampment, have any plans for how to respond to campus disruptions and how decisions about University responses would be made.4 Because no codified plans existed, UCLA administrators engaged in a chaotic process in which they needed to make difficult decisions – some appearing to be matter of first impression for many involved – "

 		- "During the encampment period, two groups of stakeholders mobilized and met regularly to respond to the encampment and related protests and counter-protests.
 However, the role of each group was not well-established or commonly understood; there were not clear processes for decision-making; and it was not clear who had authority for final decision-making.
-Combined with the lack of prior planning for such an event, even when an encampment of this sort was reasonably foreseeable based on events at other campuses both nationally and locally, this resulted in some institutional paralysis, a highly chaotic decision making environment, and ultimately, an inability to effectively respond and protect students from violence."
+Combined with the lack of prior planning for such an event, **even when an encampment of this sort was reasonably foreseeable based on events at other campuses both nationally and locally**, this resulted in some institutional paralysis, a highly chaotic decision making environment, and ultimately, an inability to effectively respond and protect students from violence."

-	- internal communication
+		- Columbia arrested 100 on April 30th to clear their encampment, supposedly flash bangs but no tear gas or rubber bullets.
+[NYT article about Columbia protests](https://www.nytimes.com/2024/05/04/nyregion/columbia-protests-arrest-agitators-israel.html)

+		- Suggests the Incident Command System (ICS), cross-check this with Wade, Community Safety Plan, and Robinson-Edely (Policy Doc)---checked Robinson-Edely and Wade and both mention it by name

+		- The report introduces the **ICS as if no one has heard of it before**.
+Wade and UCLA policy referred to it by name.

+		- "**UCLA should formally use ICS in its response to emergencies and disruptions on campus, and its plans for response should be based on the ICS system**.
+While UCLA’s comprehensive adoption of ICS within the context of all campus incidents that implicate safety will take time,8 UCLA should immediately develop plans for response to reasonably foreseeable campus disruptions and situations that incorporate some of the key components of the Incident Command System.
+Critically, the plans and response should clearly identify, and ensure, an Incident Commander who has overall authority for managing the entire incident, including responsibility over the overall incident safety and providing information to internal and external stakeholders"

-	- external communication
+	- communication

+		- "Recommendation 1.6: UCLA should maintain, in the short- and intermediate-term, clearer  mechanisms for ensuring that information is appropriately shared during an incident to those who need it. "

+		- "Beyond the IRT and EMPG meetings, information was dispersed through informal means, such as through text messages and ad hoc meetings of varying groups of senior administrators.
+In some instances, it appears that key information may not have been clearly provided to decision-makers. "

+		- Suggest having a "situation room" they're calling the Emergency Operations Center (EOC) in order to centralize internal comms with all stakeholders.

+		- "Although UCLA has technically maintained structures and physical space allocated to an EOC, the emergency management function at UCLA, which is responsible for the EOC, has tended to be **under-resourced and marginalized**.
+During the encampment period, a true Emergency Center was not, as noted previously, established until May.
+Even when that EOC was finally activated, it was [not] utilized to its full potential, in part **because key leaders tend to send other personnel as proxies – minimizing the value of the EOC because central authorities were not present.**"

 - Command structures

+	- Two groups principally involved, the **IRT and the EMPG**

 	- "One group that was convened to respond to the encampment was the Incident Response Team (“IRT”).
 The IRT meetings, held virtually, included a large number of campus stakeholders, including many who did not have formal decision-making roles.
 Although the IRT included police leadership, **key administrative leaders did not routinely attend the IRT’s meetings**."